luidale/starpa/README.rst

 - *quantify*

-Representative processing products will be quantified using BEDtools intersect in every library.
+Representative processing products will be quantified using bedtools intersect in every library.
 Additional characteristics will be gathered (relative coverage, coverage at single position level, consensus sequence, quality of consensus sequence, genomic sequence, uniqueness).
 Quantification data is also converted to read per million of mapped reads (RPM), RPM of biotype and RPM of biotype groups.